 Corporate governance is a high priority for Cirata plc (the Company).
-In accordance with the recent changes to the AIM Rules for Companies (the AIM Rules), the Company is required to maintain on its website details of a recognised corporate governance code, how the Company complies with its chosen code and an explanation of any deviations.
+In accordance with the recent changes to the AIM Rules for Companies (the AIM Rules), the Company is required to maintain on its website details of a recognized corporate governance code, how the Company complies with its chosen code and an explanation of any deviations.

 The Company has adopted the Quoted Companies Alliance Corporate Governance Code 2018 (the Code) and sets out how it complies within this statement.

 To ensure it reflects the most up to date corporate governance position within the Company, annual updates will continue to be made to this statement.

-In addition the company has instigated an internal program of “Excellence in Governance”.
+In addition, the Company has instigated an internal program of “Excellence in Governance”.

 The vision of the Company is to shape the future of data infrastructure with its Data platform by enabling companies to put all of their data to work for a business at any time and at scale.
-The Company has a unique solution to the replication of continuously changing live data, at vast scale, between locations with guaranteed consistency.
+The Company has a differentiated solution to the replication of continuously changing live data, at scale, between locations with guaranteed consistency.

 The Company is committed to communicating effectively with shareholders to ensure that the Company's strategy and business model are clearly understood, and shareholder views are noted.
 Accordingly, during the year, activities are regularly undertaken to engage with shareholders.

 The Chief Executive Officer and the Chief Financial Officer regularly meet with institutional shareholders to foster a mutual understanding of objectives.
 In particular, an extensive program of meetings with analysts and institutional shareholders is held following the interim and preliminary results announcements.
-Feedback from these meetings and market updates prepared by the Company’s Nomad are presented to the Board to ensure it has an understanding of shareholders’ views.
-The other Non-executive Directors are available to shareholders to discuss strategy and governance issues.
+Feedback from these meetings and market updates prepared by the Company’s Nomad are presented to the board to ensure it has an understanding of shareholders’ views.
+The other non-executive directors are available to shareholders to discuss strategy and governance issues.

-The Company considers that the Annual General Meeting of the Company is a key forum in which the Board and shareholders have an opportunity to communicate.
+The Company considers that the Annual General Meeting of the Company is a key forum in which the board and shareholders have an opportunity to communicate.
 The Notice of the Meeting is sent to shareholders at least 21 days before the meeting.